hippke/tls/doc.rst

 :u: *(array)* List of limb darkening coefficients.
 Default: [X, Y].
 :limb_dark: *(str)* Limb darkening model (choice of ``nonlinear``, ``quadratic``, ``exponential``, ``logarithmic``, ``squareroot``, ``linear``, ``uniform``, or ``power2``.
 Default: ``quadratic``.

-Available defaults for the physical parameters of the transit model:
+Available defaults for the physical parameters of the transit model.
+When set, the individual parameters are overruled.

 :transit_template: *(str)* Choice of ``Earth``, ``Super-Earth``, ``blubb``